Looking for basement remodeling ideas?

 No More Wait for the Weights

-If you are tired of trudging to the gym in the rain or snow, think about turning one area of your finished basement into an exercise room.
-Whether you prefer a treadmill or simply free weights, an exercise room right downstairs will help keep you on track to achieve your health goals.
+If you are tired of trudging to the gym in the rain or snow, think about turning one area of your basement into an exercise room.
+Whether you prefer a treadmill or simply free weights, an exercise room right downstairs will help keep you on track to achieve your fitness goals.

 Invite Your Friends to a Night Out